timothyakintayo/nyc-elevator-elt/README.md

 - What are the other highly reported service requests for expansion opportunities for the business?
 - What is a suitable place/location for the headquarter (HQ)?

-Answers to this business questions are provided in the analytics folder in this repository.
+Answers to these business questions are provided in the analytics folder in this repository.

 ---